Murder of José Rafael Llenas Aybar

-José Rafael Llenas-Aybar (circa 1984 – 3 May 1996) was a boy from the Dominican Republic who went missing and later found dead in May 1996.
-Llenas Aybar was born into an upper-middle-class white family, his parents were José Rafael Llenas Menicucci and Ileana del Carmen Aybar Nadal.
-His father is first cousin of MLB player Winston Llenas and second cousin-once removed of politician Hipólito Mejía, and his mother is second cousin of Jacinto Peynado Garrigosa, the then-vice president of the country.
+José Rafael Llenas-Aybar (1984 – 3 May 1996) was a child who went missing and was later found dead in the Dominican Republic in May of 1996.
+His parents were José Rafael Llenas Menicucci and Ileana del Carmen Aybar Nadal.
+The Llenas Aybar family was affluent and considered upper-middle class.
+They had close ties to political figures, media moguls, etc. Llenas-Aybar was the first cousin once removed of MLB player Winston Llenas, the third cousin of Dominican president Hipólito Mejía, and the third cousin of Dominican vice-president Jacinto Peynado Garrigosa.